Complete DIY Commercial Epoxy Flooring

 Is a solids based aliphatic epoxy.
 It is not a water based or cyclioaliphatic hybrid epoxy.

-Penetrates and makes a molecular bond with concrete resulting in the first layer of concrete coming off with the epoxy during pull testing.
+System includes high performance epoxy primer that penetrates and makes a molecular bond with concrete resulting in the first layer of concrete coming off with the epoxy during pull testing.

-Clean up is super easy and fast!
+When fully cured clean up is super easy and fast!
 Simply rinse dirt off with a hose or wipe your floor clean in minutes with a damp rag on a Tee Stick or mop!
 Even paint spills clean up like the your floor was Teflon coated!

 Armor II is self leveling, slip resistant, stain resistant, waterproof, heavy traffic rated and hot tire lifting proof.